 A city that was one of the greatest helps in supporting the country during the war of independence.
 The Monument that recalls that period of time is one of the attractions to visit, like the fruit, meat and vegetable markets where one can see, amongst other things, the great variety of Andean potatoes in the country.

 The path to arrive at Iruya is one of the most incredible paths in the world.
 It’s landscapes, the altitude where it is situated and how the people live there all honestly seem like something out of a scene of a film.

-The Igazú waterfalls (one of the 7 natural wonders of the World) are located on the Iguazú river, on the border between the Argentinian province of Misiones and the Brasilian sate of Paraná.
+The Igazú waterfalls (one of the 7 natural wonders of the World) are located on the Iguazú river, on the border between the Argentinian province of Misiones and the Brasilian state of Paraná.
 They are inside 2 national parks: the Argentinian section in the Iguazú national park and the Brasilian section in the Iguaçu national park.
 These waterfalls are formed by 270 waterfalls, 80% are on the Argentine side and 20% on the Brasilian side.
-The impressive spectacle include it’s huge volume of water, height (80 metres) and the Devil’s throat, which we will be able to see by walking through the walkways on the Brasilian side and also by rafting through the water.
+The impressive spectacle includes its huge volume of water, height (80 meters) and the Devil’s throat, which we will be able to see by walking through the walkways on the Brasilian side and also by rafting through the water.
 An unforgettable place.

 |Study Spanish with Elebaires and earn credits to transfer back to your home University.
 We offer small specialized classes to meet your language level and individualized needs.
 Additionally, our friendly and helpful staff is here to assist you prior to your arrival by setting up a Skype chat to answer any questions or concerns.
 Once you have completed your course there will be a written and oral exam which you must successfully pass to receive your transcripts from our partner University in Buenos Aires.|